-We’re now in winter 2016, and all three have passed, but the most recent, Novelists’ Bootcamp, immediately below, will happen again next year, date TBC (possibly late June).
-For the earlier two, scroll down.
-They’ll both happen again, but probably not in 2017 (though the 1-day THRESHOLDS part of IMBOLC will happen on January 15th in Totnes).
+We’re now in winter 2017, and all three have passed, but the most recent, Novelists’ Bootcamp, immediately below, will happen again next year, date TBC For the earlier two, scroll down.
+They’ll both happen again, but no dates are available at the moment. (though the 1-day THRESHOLDS part of IMBOLC will happen on January 28th 2018 in Totnes).

 Would you like to make a leap forward in your fiction writing?

 Are you partway through writing a novel?
 About to pull it together?
 Finished first draft?
 Stuck?

 If you’d like a top-up of inspiration, technique and general expertise from this very experienced writer and tutor in a small group with time for individual feedback, this weekend might be for you.

 The Saturday workshop will focus on theme, central questions, the arc of the plot, a one-sentence synopsis and the opening pages.